AppImage/docs.appimage.org/source/user-guide/downloading-updating.rst

 However, there also is a second option: If you don't want to download a specific application, but rather just *an* application that does something you need, e.g. audio editing, it might be frustrating to search for something that fits your needs and is available in the format you want.
 That's why so-called *software catalogs* exist: |software_catalogs_short|

-These stores link to or use the original download location, so that they still embrace upstream packaging, and don't alter the AppImage in some way; they merely act as an index of available AppImages to find the applications you need more easily.
+These stores link to or use the original download location, so that you can be sure to get the originally packaged applications; they merely act as an index of available AppImages to find the applications you need more easily.

 You can browse the two most user friendly software catalogs under https://appimage.github.io/apps/ resp. https://www.appimagehub.com/browse?ord=alphabetical.
 For more specific information on other catalogs, see :ref:`this section <software-catalogs-dev>`.